 Skip to main content

 As the University of California, Irvine continues to expand and thrive, demand for parking on the main campus for faculty, staff and students is increasing.
-To address the growing demand, UCI selected Watry Design to assist them in evaluating the feasibility and phasing for the construction future parking structures.
+To address the current and future demand, UCI selected Watry Design to develop parking structure programming for each of the campus' future parking structures and prioritize them based on a number of criteria.

 • A1 (Lot 70, Bison Lot)